Matt Vierling Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 19th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 17th in the league.

-- The Blue Jays have a 5.28 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Blue Jays' 5.06 team ERA ranks 21st across all league pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (17 total, 1.7 per game).
+- The Blue Jays rank 23rd in baseball in home runs allowed (18 total, 1.6 per game).

-- Manoah (1-0) starts for the Blue Jays, his third of the season.
+- Gausman (1-1) gets the start for the Blue Jays, his third of the season.

-- His last time out was on Wednesday against the Kansas City Royals, when the right-hander threw seven scoreless innings while giving up only one hit.
+- The righty last appeared on Thursday against the Kansas City Royals, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.